aja-video/colorbox-demos/go/api/docs/SystemStatus.md

 `func (o *SystemStatus) HasUpdateMsg() bool`

 HasUpdateMsg returns a boolean if a field has been set.

+### GetTransformModeChanging

+`func (o *SystemStatus) GetTransformModeChanging() bool`

+GetTransformModeChanging returns the TransformModeChanging field if non-nil, zero value otherwise.

+### GetTransformModeChangingOk

+`func (o *SystemStatus) GetTransformModeChangingOk() (*bool, bool)`

+GetTransformModeChangingOk returns a tuple with the TransformModeChanging field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTransformModeChanging

+`func (o *SystemStatus) SetTransformModeChanging(v bool)`

+SetTransformModeChanging sets TransformModeChanging field to given value.

+### HasTransformModeChanging

+`func (o *SystemStatus) HasTransformModeChanging() bool`

+HasTransformModeChanging returns a boolean if a field has been set.

+### GetTransformModeTimestamp

+`func (o *SystemStatus) GetTransformModeTimestamp() time.Time`

+GetTransformModeTimestamp returns the TransformModeTimestamp field if non-nil, zero value otherwise.

+### GetTransformModeTimestampOk

+`func (o *SystemStatus) GetTransformModeTimestampOk() (*time.Time, bool)`

+GetTransformModeTimestampOk returns a tuple with the TransformModeTimestamp field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTransformModeTimestamp

+`func (o *SystemStatus) SetTransformModeTimestamp(v time.Time)`

+SetTransformModeTimestamp sets TransformModeTimestamp field to given value.

+### HasTransformModeTimestamp

+`func (o *SystemStatus) HasTransformModeTimestamp() bool`

+HasTransformModeTimestamp returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)